Liover Peguero Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks ninth in MLB.

-- The Phillies' 4.02 team ERA ranks 11th across all league pitching staffs.
+- The Phillies' 4.03 team ERA ranks 11th across all MLB pitching staffs.

-- In his most recent outing on Thursday against the New York Mets, the lefty tossed 6 2/3 innings, giving up four earned runs while surrendering five hits.
+- The right-hander last pitched on Saturday against the New York Mets, when he went seven innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.